junxit/us-congress-bills-111/metadata.md

 - 2009-01-06 — Introduced in Senate
 - 2009-01-06 — Read twice and referred to the Committee on the Judiciary. (text of measure as introduced: CR S117-119)
 - 2009-01-06 — Sponsor introductory remarks on measure.
 (CR S116-117)
+- 2009-11-05 — Committee on the Judiciary.
+Ordered to be reported without amendment favorably.
+- 2010-09-15 — Committee on the Judiciary.
+Reported by Senator Leahy without amendment.
+With written report No. 111-290.
+Additional views filed.
+- 2010-09-15 — Committee on the Judiciary.
+Reported by Senator Leahy without amendment.
+With written report No. 111-290.
+Additional views filed.
+- 2010-09-15 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 563.